CVMLmu/FMOX/README.md

 | TbD               | 0.550** | (a) 0.519 (b) 0.715* | 0.542            | 0.542            | 0.4546   |
 | TbD-3D           | 0.879* | N/A              | 0.598            | 0.598            | 0.8604** |

 (a) Real-time with trajectories estimated by the network. (b) With the proposed deblurring.
+N/A indicates "Not defined".

 ### FMOX Metadata